Tankless water heaters can be powered by:

 More and more people, however, opt for an electric tankless water heater.
 They are easier to install, more affordable, and run on electricity.
 On top of that, you don’t need to be anxious about dealing with explosive gases – propane or natural gas – which is a plus.

-What you need to be careful when choosing an electric tankless heater is power supply grid.
+What you need to be careful of when choosing an electric tankless heater is the power supply grid.
 The most powerful electric heaters run on 240 V but need up to 200 A electric supply.
 Voltage is usually not the problem; amperage, however, is.

 If you check the list of best tankless water heaters, you will notice that most of them need about 100 A. Older homes with older electric grid need to be upgraded to handle the increased amperage.